• Setting up Google Workspace for a small business – part 9

 the £185 Xerox C400N forecast £4,872

 so the up front machine cost is not a good indicator of the total cost of using a printer.
 Likewise you can also see that at 25,000 pages for a working life, the Lexmark CS727 had a lower TCO than the SC827.
-Summary: Knowing how many thinks you’re likely to print is important to optimise the total cost of printing.
+Summary: Knowing how many things you’re likely to print is important to optimise the total cost of printing.

 Here’s an extract from spreadsheet from 2018 I used to choose a printer.
 Assumptions that may not apply to you: